SathyaMadhu/Bank-Risk-Controller-System/README.md

 **PROJECT OBJECTIVE**

-There are two Parts in the Project Prime Part is on
+There are three Parts in the Project Prime Part is on

   **BANK RISK CONTROLLER SYSTEM**, The goal of this project is to develop a reliable predictive model that effectively identifies customers at high risk of loan default.
 This will allow the financial institution to proactively manage its credit portfolio, implement targeted strategies, and ultimately minimize the likelihood of loan defaults.

   Second Part of the Project is **"SENTIMENTAL ANALYSIS"**

+  Last Part of the Project is **"YOLO OBJECT DETECTION"**

 **TECHNOLOGIES USED**